VR-on-Linux/VR-on-Linux/README.md

 to find whether they actually support VR on Linux.
 Please post [what issues you have here](https://gitlab.com/yaomtc/VR-on-Linux/issues).

+Make sure to use the latest graphics drivers and kernel available to you.
+(AMD
+users: Mesa 18.2 or later; Nvidia users: version 396 or later)

 ### Confirmed Working

 * [BallisticNG][ballisticng] - [discussion][ballisticng thread]